Daiwv/CryptoProfitTracker/README.md

 ## TODO

-- Add Market Column because the rate can be different between markets (BTC / ETH)

 - Find a Bug where the ledger was imbalanced perhaps due to wrong timeframe between Deposits / Withdrawal / Order?

 - Set BTC Current Rate to the BTC-USDT Market.